 An oscilloscope is a frequently used device in electric production and repair works.
 It is an important tool in the automotive industry due to its multiple facets.

-An automotive oscilloscope can be used to observe electric output signals, test sensors, or troubleshoot actuators.
+A good automotive oscilloscope can be used to observe electric output signals, test sensors, or troubleshoot actuators.

 It can also be used to determine primary and secondary ignitions or even communication data streams.
 In some cases, it can be used for engine management systems or brake and balance systems.